01 of 07

 Turned edges on small applique pieces prevent the edges of the applique from fraying.
 Turning the edges allows you to almost invisibly hand sew the applique to the base fabric.

-The edges of the applique shown was meticulously hand turned.
+The edges of the applique shown were meticulously hand turned.
 The following steps will show you a short cut that saves time and makes perfect edges.Continue to 2 of 7 below.

 02 of 07